NIPN capacity development plan

-- Peer to peer learning through regional and international NIPN workshops and webinars arranged through the Global Support Facility.
+- Peer to peer learning through regional and international NIPN workshops and webinars organised by the Global Support Facility.

 - This set of Guidance notes on a range of aspects of the NIPN process

-- Mentoring and hands-on support in NIPN countries through NIPN technical assistance.
+- Mentoring and hands-on support in NIPN countries by NIPN technical assistants.